patrickpichler/of_bees_and_runtime_security/talk.md

 One interesting field on this struct is `gpl_only`.
-A large amount of helpers defined in the Linux kernel expect your program to be released under a `GPL` compatible license, or the kernel refuses to accept an eBPF program that uses them.
+A large amount of helpers defined in the Linux kernel expect your program to be released under a `GPL` compatible license, or the kernel refuses to accept your eBPF program that uses them.

 Lets take a few minutes to have a look at some commonly used helpers.